OpenNebula/docs/source/integration_and_development/system_interfaces/api.rst

 one.vm.detachsg
 --------------------------------------------------------------------------------

--  **Description**: Detaches a Security Group from network interface of Virtual Machine.
-If the Virtual Machine is running, remove the Security Group rules from corresponding driver.
+-  **Description**: Detaches a security group from a network interface of a VM, if the VM is running it removes the associated rules.
 -  **Parameters**

 +------+------------+--------------------------------------------------+